donders-research-data-management/rdm-ontology-di/doc/help/index.rst

 ..
-Donders Repository Online Help documentation master file, created by sphinx-quickstart on Tue Nov 13 12:10:07 2018.
+Radboud Data Repository Online Help documentation master file, created by sphinx-quickstart on Tue Nov 13 12:10:07 2018.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

 .. _index:

-Donders Repository
+Radboud Data Repository
 ==================

-At the Donders Institute we have an easy-to-use `Donders Repository <http://data.donders.ru.nl>`_ for managing, archiving and sharing our research data.
+At the Radboud University we have an easy-to-use `Radboud Data Repository <http://data-acc.ru.nl>`_ for managing, archiving and sharing our research data.

 **SAFE Storage**